mangye16/dgm_re-id/README.md

  - a.
 You need to download our extracted features [LOMO](https://drive.google.com/open?id=0BxD9a73ckQ0vVzVWTkhmc2NSLTA) or extract features by yourself.
 Put it under "data/" folder

  - b.
-You could run the *demo_mars.m* and edit it to adjust for different datsets and different settings.
+You could run the *demo_mars.m* and edit it to adjust for different settings.
 Meanwhile, we could get the estimated labels.

  - c.
 With the estimated labels, we could re-arrange the dataset for IDE training.